zangassis/task-manager/README.md

-﻿# TaskManager ASP.NET Core .NET 7 Minimal API 📋🔍🖥️
+﻿# TaskManager 📋🔍🖥️

+This project contains a sample ASP.NET Core app.
+This app is an example of the article I produced for the Telerik Blog (telerik.com/blogs).

 Welcome to the TaskManager application!
 This minimal ASP.NET Core .NET 7 app serves as a fantastic example for debugging in Visual Studio on Windows. 🚀